jadecobra/python_tdd_exercises/source/TypeError.rst

 TypeError
 =========

 A `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ can be raised when a function is called with the wrong number of inputs.
-This means the defined signature of the function was not used when the function was called.
+This means the function call does not match the function signature.

 * A function signature is the definition of the function which determines what inputs it accepts, for example